sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/singlenode.markdown

 ```
 </details>

-### Note on serial jobs with large memory requirements
+{: .note }

-In some cases it may be necessary to request more RAM for serial jobs,  e.g. for in-memory post processing of data.
+>In some cases it may be necessary to request more RAM for serial jobs,  e.g. for in-memory post processing of data.
 In such cases scripts should request multiple ``cpus-per-task`` to access more memory, leaving the additional CPUs unused.

-Sulis does contain {{site.data.slurm.fatnode_partition_size}} high memory nodes with {{site.data.slurm.fatnode_ram_per_core}} MB of RAM available per CPU.
-These are available for memory-intensive processing on request.
+>
+>Sulis also contains servers with large amounts of RAM, accessed via the `{{site.data.slurm.vfatnode_partition_name}}` and `{{site.data.slurm.vfatnode_partition_name}}` partitions.
+See the [high memory jobs](highmem) page for details.

 ## OpenMP jobs